 This video shows reverse traversal of the rover test bed:

 My primary contribution to the project was my work as one of three software engineers working on the firmware for the main processor.
-We developed software in C for a real-time operating system running on an automotive processor.
+We developed software in C for a FreeRTOS running on an TI Hercules automotive microcontroller.
 Due to the critical nature of the mission, all software needs to be written safely with reliable execution, and we worked to the specifications outlined by JPL’s safe coding practices.
 A significant aspect of the software development is the fully-custom telemetry/command protocol, developed specifically for the high-latency, low-bandwidth application of space-robotics.

 I took the lead developer role on the software interface for the rover, which has been primarily used for testing our avionics pipeline.
 The interface displays, graphs, and logs real-time telemetry data from the rover, and allows for command and control of the rover’s various onboard systems.
 The interface was written in C++ using the Qt framework, and communicates via a TCP socket connected to the rover.